bloominstituteoftechnology/Lambda-Hello/BenH.md

 **My favorite app or sdk** is ARTKit.
 I just made this up, but who cares -- this is an alternate reality after all.
 ARTKit helps you make art things.
 Cool, huh?

+**DISCLAIMER** These statements exist within an alternate reality and should not be taken literally.
+Thank you.